 Just because moms have the right to breastfeed in public, doesn't mean everyone will be supportive.
 The news is filled with moms who are constantly being attacked for nursing their babies on demand in public areas.
 We know it's going to happen, so what can we do as breastfeeding supporters to help encourage moms whenever possible?
 The answer may seem simple, but sticking up for others isn't always easy.
 Today we're talking about how to support moms who choose to nurse in public.

-All breastfeeding and pumping moms need support.
-And many times, you can find mom-to-mom support through social media groups and forums where help is available 24/7.
+You can find mom-to-mom support through social media groups and forums where help is available 24/7.
 But what do you need to know before joining these groups?
 What can you expect to gain from being part of them?
-And what are the basic dos and don’ts when it comes to advising other moms?

 Partner support can be absolutely crucial to a breastfeeding mom's view of success.
 Learn more about a national campaign with the mission of de-stigmatizing public breastfeeding while encouraging partner support.